CindyB/sloth/README.md

 ## History

-The crazy adventure of Sloth all started during Christmas of 2016...
+The crazy adventure of Sloth all started during Christmas of 2016... :christmas_tree:

 ## License